FengxianJi/ServImage/README.md

 # ServImage

-ServImage is an image generation and editing benchmark built from real-world commercial imaging services.
+ServImage: An Image Generation and Editing Benchmark from Real-world Commercial Imaging Services.

 ## Dataset